Tommy Tuberville: 2020

 In August 2018, Tuberville moved from Florida to Alabama with the intention to run for the U.S. Senate in 2020.
 In April 2019, he announced he would enter the 2020 Republican primary for the Senate seat held by Democrat Doug Jones.
-Tuberville's campaign was described as "low-profile,” with few pre-scheduled campaign appearances or press conferences.
+Tuberville's campaign was described as "low-profile," with few pre-scheduled campaign appearances or press conferences.
 He closely allied himself with President Donald Trump.
 Former White House press secretary Sean Spicer was a member of Tuberville's campaign staff.

 Tuberville opposes the right to an abortion and favors repealing the Affordable Care Act (Obamacare).
 He supports Trump's proposal to build a wall on the border with Mexico.
 Tuberville supports reducing the national debt through cuts to social programs, but opposes cuts to Social Security, Medicare, or Medicaid.
 He dismisses the science of climate change, saying that the global climate "won't change enough in the next 400 years to affect anybody."

 On March 3, 2020, Tuberville received 33.4% of the vote in the Republican primary, ahead of former United States senator and former attorney general Jeff Sessions, who received 31.6%.
 Because neither candidate won over 50% of the vote, a runoff election ensued.

 On March 10, ahead of the runoff election, Trump endorsed Tuberville.
 Trump had been angered by Sessions's decision to recuse himself from the investigation into Russian interference in the 2016 United States elections when Sessions was U.S. attorney general.
 In May 2020, Trump called Sessions "slime" for this decision.
 In campaign ads, Tuberville attacked Sessions for not being "man enough to stand with President Trump when things got tough."
 In the July 14 runoff, Tuberville defeated Sessions with 60.7% of the vote.

 As the Republican nominee, Tuberville was heavily favored to win the election.
 He was endorsed by the National Right to Life Committee, America's largest anti-abortion organization.
 On November 3, he defeated Jones with 60.1% of the vote.

 In an Alabama Daily News interview after the election, Tuberville said that the European theater of World War II was fought "to free Europe of socialism" and erroneously that the three branches of the U.S. federal government were "the House, the Senate, and the executive."
 He also said that he was looking forward to raising money from his Senate office, a violation of federal law.
 Tuberville's comments attracted criticism.

+On November 26, 2020, Tuberville announced that his chief of staff would be Stephen Boyd, who had been serving as assistant attorney general for the Office of Legislative Affairs at the U.S. Department of Justice.

+2026

+On November 12, 2024, Tuberville announced his candidacy for reelection for a second term in the 2026 elections.
+In May 2025, he said he would instead run for governor of Alabama.